simoncozens/simoncozens.github.io/_posts/2021-05-08-userspace-and-designspace.md

 These too are values presented to users.
 User values, userspace.

 Right.
 Now we get on to defining the relationship between userspace and designspace.
-Or is it the other way around?
-In the `.designspace` file, the `mapping` elements on an `axis` element map an `input` in *userspace* to an `output` in *designspace* (those element names aren't helpful, but it's too late now):
+(Or is it the other way around?)
+In the `.designspace` file, the `mapping` elements on an `axis` element map an `input` in *userspace* to an `output` in *designspace* (those attribute names aren't helpful, but it's too late now):

 ```xml
     <axis tag="wght" name="Weight" minimum="200" maximum="1000" default="200">